ABOUT THE SMM

 BIENNIAL CONFERENCE

 The SMM holds its conference every two years to promote science, collaboration, and improve the quality of research on marine mammals around the globe.
-The 24th biennial conference will be held in Palm Beach, Florida at the Palm Beach Convention Center (as well as virtually!) in August 2022.
+The 26th Biennial Conference will be held in San Juan, Puerto Rico at the Dr. Pedro Rosselló González Puerto Rico Convention Center from October 19 to 23, 2026.

 DIVERSITY AND INCLUSION STATEMENT